gofractally/psibase/libraries/clio/fracpack.md

 or remove old fields.Empty fields are serialized as all 0's which allows them to be effeciently compressed, if desired, using the algorithm from Cap 'n' Proto.

+## Non Performance Benefits

+1. Data is smaller
+2. There is a canonical representation (good for hashing )
+3. No CPU Bombs (structures packed such that the parse time is nor corelated to data size)

 This document describes the serialized format.

 ## Benchmark vs Google Flat Buffers